Denoising the Deep Sky: Physics-Based CCD Noise Formation for Astronomical Imaging: Experiment

 \subsection{Evaluation on MuSCAT-3 Dataset}

-\Cref{tab:muscat3} reports quantitative results on the MuSCAT-3 dataset for both synthesized and real observations across three bands.
-For real observations, we treat calibrated products as reference; however, these references are not strictly noise-free and retain residual background fluctuations as discussed in \Cref{sec:data_stats} and \Cref{tab:noise_stats}.
-As a result, data-driven approaches such as N2N \cite{lehtinen2018noise}, PMN \cite{feng2023learnability}, or using direct paired data, can achieve high PSNR against the calibrated reference, while still leaving substantial background noise.
-This mismatch is reflected in the source-masked background metrics, where NMAD and STD remain relatively high, suggesting that the PSNR gain largely comes from fitting residual noise patterns in the reference rather than suppressing noise in a photometrically faithful manner.
-In contrast, methods trained with physically synthesized noise, such as ELD \cite{wei2020physics}, NMOH \cite{li2025noise}, and ours generally yield lower NMAD/STD, producing cleaner backgrounds.

-To better assess photometric fidelity under a controllable ground-truth, we also construct a synthetic dataset using our physics-based noise formation model.
-Specifically, we generate realistic noisy raw observations from high-SNR stacked mean images as the clean proxy, while using the corresponding calibration frames, such as skyflat, bias, and dark frames, acquired on the same night to match realistic acquisition conditions.
-On this synthetic evaluation, our method consistently outperforms all baselines, demonstrating robust restoration when the ground truth is well-defined.
-Moreover, physics-driven approaches show more stable behavior than purely data-driven baselines, producing results that are more interpretable and scientifically reliable for precision photometry.
+\Cref{tab:muscat3} reports quantitative results on the MuSCAT-3 dataset for both synthetic and real observations across three bands.
+For the synthetic setting, we use our noise formation model to generate realistic noisy raw observations from stacked clean proxies, while incorporating the corresponding per-observation calibration frames acquired on the same night to match real acquisition conditions.
+Under this synthetic evaluation, our method consistently outperforms all baselines and achieves the best photometric accuracy.

-Compared with learning-based methods, traditional denoisers often achieve stronger noise suppression, evidenced by lower NMAD/STD.
-However, they may also oversmooth the stellar point-spread function (PSF), attenuating peak intensity and fine PSF structures; this leads to reduced photometric accuracy and, correspondingly, lower PSNR on both real and synthetic evaluations.
+To evaluate scientific accuracy on real observations, where GT is typically inaccessible, we follow common practice in astronomy by injecting mock PSFs \cite{guo2026deeper} with predefined photon flux into real observations and computing FLUX-SNR against the mocked GT.
+In addition, we report background noise statistics, including NMAD and STD, measured on source-masked regions, for a complementary evaluation of background smoothness and residual noise suppression.
+Compared with learning-based approaches \cite{feng2023learnability,lehtinen2018noise,cao2023physics,zhang2021rethinking,feng2023physics,li2025noise}, our method consistently achieves superior flux accuracy and background smoothness, whereas baseline methods designed for commercial cameras often overlook PRNU and CCD-specific noise characteristics.
+Compared with traditional denoisers \cite{dabov2007image,tibbs2018denoising,fruchter2002drizzle}, although they may achieve stronger noise suppression, reflected by lower NMAD and STD, they tend to oversmooth stellar PSFs, attenuating peak intensities and fine PSF structures, which leads to lower FLUX-SNR.